declarativesystems/r_profile/REFERENCE.md

 ### r_profile::service

-R_profile::Service

-Ensure services are managed by Puppet to a particular state.
 By default enable services to start on boot and be running.

 We take both a `base` and override hash of services and merge them to form a final list.
 This allows for simpler management through hiera.